jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

   ),

   kind: table,
-  caption: [Selection of a few liner materials for Type IV commercial hydrogen storage tanks @Shin2023], )<tab_16>
+  caption: [Selection of a few liner materials for commercially available hydrogen storage tanks of Type IV @Shin2023], )<tab_16>

-To conclude the analyis about the costs especially for the tank Types III and IV, the following can be said.
+To conclude the analysis about the costs, especially for tank Types III and IV, the following can be said.
-Which type of tank is more economical depends on various factors, such as desired pressure, hydrogen storage capacity @KubilayKarayel2023, light-weight demands, raw material costs and other manufactoring costs.
+The economic viability of each tank type depends on various factors, such as desired pressure, hydrogen storage capacity @KubilayKarayel2023, lightweight demands, raw material costs, and other manufacturing costs.
-Also, it is important to note that even if simplified statements like 633 \$/kg would be backed up with all the required surroudning information some important aspects need to be considered.
+It is important to note that even if simplified statements like 633 \$/kg were backed up with all the required surrounding information, some important aspects still need to be considered.
-The relationship between required tank mass and desired pressure is not linear as shown with experimental tests in @KubilayKarayel2023.
+The relationship between required tank mass and desired pressure is not linear, as shown with experimental tests in @KubilayKarayel2023.
-Following that, the costs of tank material costs and pressure is non-linear.
+Following that, the relationship between tank material costs and pressure is non-linear.
-Furthermore the relationship between hydrogen storage capacity and pressure is also non-linear @KubilayKarayel2023 @Yanxing2019.
+Furthermore, the relationship between hydrogen storage capacity and pressure is also non-linear @KubilayKarayel2023 @Yanxing2019.
-The outcome of some expiremntal data from @KubilayKarayel2023 were taken to display the relationship  between hydrogen storage capacity and pressure for a tank Type IV.
+The outcome of some experimental data from @KubilayKarayel2023 was used to display the relationship between hydrogen storage capacity and pressure for a tank Type IV in @fig_13.

 /* ------------------------- generate plotly figures ------------------------ */
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/0_Standards/1_Pressure_Vessel/4_hydrogen_storage_type_4.svg",
-  width: 97%),
+  width: 100%),
-  caption: [Highlighing the non-linear relationship between pressure rise and gaseous hydrogen storage @KubilayKarayel2023.], ) <fig_13>
+  caption: [Highlighting the non-linear relationship between pressure increase and gaseous hydrogen storage capacity @KubilayKarayel2023.], ) <fig_13>

 /* -------------------------- current applicaitons -------------------------- */

+Having examined some of the complex relationships between tank types, costs, and performance characteristics, it is essential to consider how existing real-world applications can be translated for #gl_("swith", pl:true) applications.
-One approachable method to infer insights for deciding on a potential tank type for #gl_("swith", pl:true) is to consider pressure vessel in their current application fields @GonzalezGaray2022 @Schmidt2020.
+One approachable method to infer insights for this decision is to consider pressure vessels in their current application fields @GonzalezGaray2022 @Schmidt2020.
-Hydrogen pressure vessel are known to be required among others in Submarine @barral2006hydrogen @Li2024a, aviation @link_hydro_airbus, personal vehicle  @link_hyundai_nexo @Rath2019, train @link_alstom
+Hydrogen pressure vessels are known to be required, among others, in submarines @barral2006hydrogen @Li2024a, aviation @link_hydro_airbus, personal vehicles @link_hyundai_nexo @Rath2019, and trains @link_alstom.
-Furthermore  @Rath2019 a comprehensive list of addiotnal hydrogen applications is given.
-Among them are additional examples for personal vehicles, electronical devices laptop, smartphone, military applications and  toys
+Furthermore, @Rath2019 provides a comprehensive list of additional hydrogen applications.
+Among them are additional examples for personal vehicles, electronic devices such as laptops and smartphones, military applications, and toys.

-It has been shown that tank Types I and II are  heavier than the Types III - V.
+It has been shown that tank Types I and II are heavier than Types III - V.
-Due to the deire to reduce the environmental impact and reduce the cost of fuel or other driving engery in every mobility sector these high weights are undesired.
+Due to the desire to reduce environmental impact and the cost of fuel or other driving energy in every mobility sector, these high weights are undesired.
-Thus, tank of the Type I and II should be considered for statioanry application @barral2006hydrogen.
+Thus, tanks of Types I and II should be considered for stationary applications @barral2006hydrogen.
-Consequently, the remaining lighter Types III - V are more favourable for mobile application like in automtive or aerospace.
+Consequently, the remaining lighter Types III - V are more favorable for mobile applications like in automotive or aerospace sectors.
-Literatzure research confirms this statement as shown in @tab_17.
+Literature research confirms this statement, as shown in @tab_17.
-It can be obsevered that automotive soley makes use of the tanks Type greater than II.
+It can be observed that the automotive sector solely makes use of tank types greater than II.
-The provided examples suggest that the tank Type IV has the highgest applicaiton rate for personal vehicles.
+Furthermore provided examples in @tab_17 suggest that tank Type IV has the highest application rate for personal vehicles.

 #figure(
   table(